Dustyroom/flat-kit-doc/index.md

 ![Curve shading mode of Stylized Surface shader](FlatKit_Manual_Images/FK-StylizedSurface-Steps-Curves.png)
 > _Steps_ and _Curve_ shading mode of Stylized Surface shader

+#### Extra Cel Layer
-**Extra Cel Layer.** This is like another instance of _Single_ mode of _Cel Shading Mode_.
+This is like another instance of _Single_ mode of _Cel Shading Mode_.
 Works independently from the _main Cel Shading Mode_.
 It means, you can make main Cel shading as _None_ (flat), and add an _Extra Cel Layer_.
 The result will be the same as if you would have used the _Single mode_.
 Or, make the _main Cel layer_ and _Extra Cel Layer_ almost identical, giving an _Extra Cel Layer_ a darker color, and making it smaller.
 This would result in stepping, similar to Steps mode with 1 step.
 Classic toon.

+#### Specular
-**Specular.** You can make a, well, specular with this parameter.
+You can make a, well, specular with this parameter.
 Also it can be used as another layer of shadow.

 - **Specular Color** picks up the color of your glare, the parameter works in HDR.
 - **Specular Size** determines how big the specular is.
 Higher values mean bigger specular.